dmnovikov/donoff-lib/docs/relaybuttons_in_process.md

 ```
  init_ok=1;
 ```
-for remember, that init was called/
+for remember, that init was called drom Supply class.

+## Methods of relay